MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 # Adding spatial audio to your project

-Welcome to the spatial audio module of the HoloLens 2 tutorials.
-This module shows how to use spatialization offload on HoloLens 2 in a Unity project, including enabling reverb and applying spatialization to common types of sounds in mixed reality applications.
-See the [spatializer GitHub repository](https://microsoft.visualstudio.com/Analog/_git/mixedreality.spatialaudio.unity?path=%2F&version=GBdevelop) to download a completed Unity project of this tutorial sequence.
+This tutorial sequence shows:
+* How to use HRTF offload on HoloLens 2 in Unity
+* How to enable reverb when using HRTF offload

+The [Microsoft Spatializer GitHub repository](https://microsoft.visualstudio.com/Analog/_git/mixedreality.spatialaudio.unity?path=%2F&version=GBdevelop) has a completed Unity project of this tutorial sequence.

-For our recommendations on using sounds in mixed reality, and when to enable spatialization on sounds in your application, see [spatial sound design](https://docs.microsoft.com/windows/mixed-reality/spatial-sound-design).
+For our recommendations on when it can be helpful to spatialize sounds, see [spatial sound design](https://docs.microsoft.com/windows/mixed-reality/spatial-sound-design).

 ## Objectives
 In this first chapter, you'll: